xsuite/xfields/examples/beambeam_multibunch/design.md

 workflow.
 Rigid-bunch mode installs the extended BB2D element with one 2D lens per head-on or long-range encounter and allocates its bunch arrays.
-Configuration loads the filling, populations, geometry and design covariances, then returns a `RigidBunchBBSetup`.
+Configuration loads the filling, populations, geometry and design covariances, then returns a `BeamBeamRigidBunchStudy`.

-`RigidBunchBBSetup` remains useful, but should contain only the genuinely stateful rigid-bunch operations:
+`BeamBeamRigidBunchStudy` remains useful, but should contain only the genuinely stateful rigid-bunch operations:

 - `set_filling(...)`;